Custom Web Software Development

 Palettes may also be loaded from a browser’s internal database.
 The SoftMoon.WebWare.loadDBPalettes() function handles this.
 However, no functionality is supplied to store a palette in the database; this may change in the future.
 (The ►MasterColorPicker project can create them, if you are interested; but remember: browser databases only work with the website domain (when using a server) or the individual HTML file (when working from your home filesystem) that created the database.)
 Palettes in the database should be JSON formatted.
 You can also customize the functionality of the loading process as you can when loading from a server — see the code.

 You should note that the HSB and HSV color-models are actually one-in-the-same.
-RGB_Calc’s custom underlying Color-Object is therefore the same.
-You can access “.brightness” from an HSVA_Color instance, and “.value” from an HSBA_Color instance.
-The only difference is in the constructor and name values:
+RGB_Calc’s custom underlying Color-Array is therefore the just about same: HSBA_Array is an extension of HSVA_Array.
+You can access “.brightness” from an HSVA_Array instance, and “.value” from an HSBA_Array instance.
+The only difference is in the constructor and model values: